DNA64/D2R-Offline/readme.md

 `.\D2ROffline.exe C:\D2R\Game.exe` Use this to specify a path to Game.exe if you're not running `D2ROffline.exe` from the same directory.

 ### Passing arguments
-`.\D2ROffline C:\D2R\Game.exe -txt -direct -whatever -w` The patcher will pass all other arguments, which are in our case `-txt -direct -whatever -w`, to the game so that you can launch them as you wish.
+`.\D2ROffline C:\D2R\Game.exe -txt -direct -w` The patcher will pass all other arguments, which are in our case `-txt -direct -w`, to the game so that you can launch them as you wish.

 ## Custom Patches